 Ian R. Lanza, Ph.D.

-Dr. Lanza is an associate professor of medicine at Mayo Clinic College of Medicine and Science in Rochester, Minnesota.
+Dr. Lanza is a professor of medicine at Mayo Clinic College of Medicine and Science in Rochester, Minnesota.
 His primary appointment is within the Division of Endocrinology, Diabetes, Metabolism, & Nutrition in the Department of Internal Medicine, with a joint appointment in the Department of Physiology and Biomedical Engineering.
 He is also the director of the Mayo Clinic Metabolomics Core, which provides analytical services for small molecule detection and quantitation by mass spectrometry and nuclear magnetic resonance spectroscopy.
 Dr. Lanza is a distance runner (emeritus) and has recently come to appreciate a good cup of coffee.

 Kevin J. Gries, Ph.D.